Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Veech's Conjecture and Proof of Veech's theorem (Theorem ).

-One might think of formulating a weaker form of Chowla conjecture by demanding that for $\eta \in \mathcal{I}_S(\bmu)$, the dynamical systems $(X_{\A_3}, \B(\A_3), \eta)$ are measure theoretically isomorphic.
-But, this weak form, by Sarnak-Veech theorem (Theorem \ref{SV}), is actually equivalent to Chowla conjecture. \end{rem}
+(3) One might think of formulating a weaker form of Chowla conjecture by demanding that for $\eta \in \mathcal{I}_S(\bmu)$, all of these dynamical systems $(X_{\A_3}, \B(\A_3), \eta)$ are measure theoretically isomorphic.
+But this weak form, by Sarnak-Veech's theorem (Theorem \ref{SV}), is actually equivalent to Chowla conjecture. \end{rem}

-The above proof actually allows us to view our main theorem differently.
+The above proof of Veech's theorem actually allows us to view our main theorem differently.
 In the following corollary we formulate Theorem \ref{main} in terms of `spectral isomorphism' and this is where the notation and ideas developed in this section come into play.

 \begin{cor} For each $\eta \in \mathcal{I}_S(\bmu)$, the dynamical system $(X_{\A_3}, \B(\A_3),\eta ,S)$ is spectrally isomorphic to $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$. \end{cor} \begin{proof} Our proof of Theorem \ref{main} shows that for any $\eta\in \mathcal{I}_S(\bmu)$ the unitary operator on the closed invariant subspace $L^2(X_{\A_3},\Pi (S),\eta)^{\perp}$ has countable Lebesgue spectrum and on $L^2(X_{\A_3},\Pi (S),\eta)$ has discrete spectrum, independent of $\eta$.
 Thus for any $\eta\in \mathcal{I}_S(\bmu)$ the system $(X_{\A_3},\B(\A_3),\eta ,S)$ is spectrally isomorphic to $(X_{\A_2}\times \Omega_0, \nu_M \times b(\frac12,\frac12), \psi_0)$. \end{proof}